 Sen. Peters report: More than $1B in stimulus checks paid to deceased individuals

-WASHINGTON, D.C.
-(WLUC) - A new report released by U.S. Senator Gary Peters, Ranking Member of the Homeland Security and Governmental Affairs Committee, states that more than $1B in improper stimulus payments were sent to deceased Americans as part of the CARES act.
+A new report released by U.S. Senator Gary Peters (D-MI), Ranking Member of the Homeland Security and Governmental Affairs Committee, states that more than $1B in improper stimulus payments were sent to deceased Americans as part of the CARES act.

 As part of this Coronavirus aid act, income-eligible citizens across the country received a $1,200 stimulus check.
 In the report, data from the Government Accountability Office shows that 1.1M payments were made to deceased individuals.